 - Appendix 1 to the Standard Contractual Clauses, which includes specifics on the Personal Data transferred by the data exporter to the data importer.

 - Appendix 2 to the Standard Contractual Clauses, which includes a description of the technical and organizational security measures implemented by the data importer as referenced.

-“Agreement” means Liveplan's Terms of Service, which govern the provision of the Services to Customer, as such terms may be updated by Palo Alto Software from time to time.
+“Agreement” means LivePlan's Terms of Service, which govern the provision of Services to Customer, as such terms may be updated by Palo Alto Software from time to time.